 Oh my gosh thank you all so very much for your comments on yesterday’s post.
 If you happened to miss it, go check it out and answer my two question survey in the comments section.
 If you do, you’ll be entered to win a $50 gift card.

-Anyway, I’ll absolutely be taking your suggestions into consideration when coming up with recipes, and I’m glad we’re all on the same page in regards to QUICK.
-Speaking of quick, how about October?!!
+I’m so, so excited to share this zucchini noodle breakfast bowl recipe with you!
+But first, let’s chat about October.
 It flew by and now we’re into November and I can’t comprehend how it’s now dark at 5 pm.
 I mean I get it but I’m not sure I’m ready. …not that that matters because it’s happening!

 I know I’m a day late, but let’s chat about Halloween.
 Did you dress up/do anything fun/shove your face with candy all weekend long?
 My weekend was pretty chill but I ended up having a pretty fun Halloween despite not having any real plans.
 Miguel came back from New York Friday afternoon and then had to work all weekend long, so I had planned to just hang out with him after he got off of work Saturday evening.
 Fortunately, him and his coworkers decided to go out after they got off of work and he invited me along, which was super fun.
 I really like his coworkers and we’ve hung out on numerous occasions, so we all had a really good time despite not being dressed in costume.